-The TRANSLATE command without any arguments displays the status of NetEx/eFT translation, either enabled or disabled.
+The TRANSLATE command without any arguments displays the status of eFT translation, either enabled or disabled.

-The TRANSLATE command does not allow the user to change the following native characters since these characters are required for NetEx/eFT protocol:
+The TRANSLATE command does not allow the user to change the following native characters since these characters are required for eFT protocol:

-upper case alphabetic (A-Z) digits (0-9) space equal sign null
+upper case alphabetic (A-Z) digits (0-9) space equal sign null Format

 Command Qualifiers Parameters

 TRanslate [-IN_only OFF] [action]

-[native] [remote] [comment]
+ON [[native] [remote] [comment]

-[-OUT_only OFF] ON
+[-OUT_only OFF]

+ON

 [SEArch string]

-TRanslate (required) is th e keyword for this command.
-The minimum spelling is TR. -IN_only (optional) is used to modify only the Incoming NetEx/eFT code conversion table.
+TRanslate (required) is the keyword for this command.
+The minimum spelling is TR. -IN_only (optional) is used to modify only the Incoming eFT code conversion table.
 The default is OFF.
-The minimum spelling is -IN. -OUT_only · · · · sed to modify only the outgoing NetEx/eFT code conversion table.
-The default ninimum spelling is -OUT. -SEArch (optional) the TRANSLATE SEARCH path is used to find default translation tables for the different HOSTCODES.
-On a UNIX system the default search path is "(SITE)".
-Each time a translate command is issued NetEx/eFT looks in the (SITE) directory for the file "{HOSTCODE:remote}.ua".
-For additional information, refer to "UNIX NetEx/eFT SEARCH Keywords (SITE), (USER), and (NONE)" on page 88.
-The minimum spelling is - SEA. action (optional) desc ribes the action TRANSLATE takes.
-The action can be one of the following: DIsplay display differences from NETEX tables FUII display entire translate table OFF disable NetEx/eFT translation ON enable NetEx/eFT translation REset reset table and process search path native (optional) the native character code (in octal, decimal, or hexadecimal format). remote (optional) the remote character code (in octal, decimal, or hexadecimal format). comment (optional) desc criptive comment.
+The minimum spelling is -IN. -OUT_only sed to modify only the outgoing eFT code conversion table.
+The default is OFF. spelling is -OUT. -SEArch (optional) the TRANSLATE SEARCH path is used to find default translation tables for the different HOSTCODES.
+On an OpenVMS system the default search path is "(SITE)".
+Each time a translate command is issued eFT looks in the (SITE) directory for the file "{HOSTCODE:remote}.ua".
+For additional information, refer to "OpenVMS eFT SEARCH Keywords (SITE), (USER), and (NONE)" on page 88.
+The minimum spelling is -SEA. action (optional) desc ribes the action TRANSLATE takes.
+The action can be one of the following: DIsplay display differences from NetEx tables FUII display entire translate table OFF disable eFT translation ON enable eFT translation REset reset table and process search path native (optional) the native character code (in octal, decimal, or hexadecimal format). remote (optional) the remote character code (in octal, decimal, or hexadecimal format). comment (optional) descriptive comment.

 Example #1: Suppose the native character set is ASCII7 and the remote host has a HOSTCODE value of EBCDIC.
-A translation table is setup to convert the EBCDIC cent sign (0x4A) and solid bar (0x4F) (which are invalid ASCII7 characters) to the ASCII7 left bracket (0x5B) and right bracket (0x5D), with the following NetEx/eFT commands:
+A translation table is setup to convert the EBCDIC cent sign (0x4A) and solid bar (0x4F) (which are invalid ASCII7 characters) to the ASCII7 left bracket (0x5B) and right bracket (0x5D), with the following eFT commands:

-NTXeFT> translate 0x5B 0x4A (left bracket <--> cent sign) NTXeFT> translate 0x5D 0x4D (right bracket <--> solid bar)
+NTXEFT> translate 0x5B 0x4A (left bracket <--> cent sign) NTXEFT> translate 0x5D 0x4D (right bracket <--> solid bar)

-NetEx/eFT translation is enabled with the following command:
+eFT translation is enabled with the following command: